Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Marquette vs. St. Thomas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 14

-Thursday's game between the No. 7 Marquette Golden Eagles (8-2) and Saint Thomas Tommies (6-4) at Fiserv Forum has a projected final score of 79-57 (based on our computer prediction) in favor of heavily favored Marquette, so it should be a lopsided matchup.
-The game will begin at 8:00 PM ET on December 14.
+Thursday's game between the No. 7 Marquette Golden Eagles (8-2) and Saint Thomas Tommies (6-4) at Fiserv Forum has a projected final score of 79-57 (according to our computer prediction) in favor of heavily favored Marquette, so expect a lopsided matchup.
+The game will tip off at 8:00 PM ET on December 14.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!